LukasDb/CVDE/README.md

 ## Getting Started
 - clone this repository in run `pip install .` in the root directory
 - run `cvde init` to create the project structure in an empty folder
-- run `cvde gui` to access the GUI from your browser
+- run `cvde gui [path/to/workspace]` to access the GUI from your browser
 - `cvde --help` for more information
 - `cvde init` will also attempt to create a `.vscode/launch.json` to be used with Visual Studio Code for debugging.